Back to Articles

 The €825 flat rate is the qualifying amount - it replaces individual receipt tracking rather than supplementing it.
 Individual veterinary invoices, food receipts, grooming bills, insurance premiums, equipment costs, and other dog care expenses are not entered as separate qualifying health expenses in addition to the flat rate.
 The flat rate is the complete qualifying health expense for the guide or assistance dog for the year.
 Attempting to claim the flat rate and also individual receipts on top of it would be an over-claim.

-Check My Entitlement →Scenarios
+Check My Claim →

-Common Mistakes to Avoid
+Common Mistakes To Avoid

-- ✗Not claiming the flat rate at all — many guide and assistance dog users are unaware this relief exists.
+• Not claiming the flat rate at all - many guide and assistance dog users are unaware this relief exists.
+The €825 annual flat rate has been available for many years and the four-year backdating window means a first-time claimant in 2025 can recover €660 in one submission.

-When This Relief Does Not Apply
+When This Does Not Apply

 Key Takeaways

-- ➤€825 flat rate per year — no itemised receipts, just the qualifying letter.
+• ➤ €825 flat rate per year - no itemised receipts, just the qualifying letter.

-- ➤Guide dogs: IGDA confirmation letter.
+• ➤ Guide dogs: IGDA confirmation letter.
 Assistance dogs: ADEu-accredited supplier letter.

 Frequently Asked Questions